 Under Official Code of Georgia § 9-3-33, the injured party only has two years from the date of injury to file their lawsuit.
 Due in part to the relatively small window of time imposed by the statute of limitations, it is vital to begin work on a claim as soon as possible.

-Discuss Your Options with a Cherokee County Spinal Cord Injury Attorney
+Discuss Your Options with a Cherokee County Spinal Cord Injury Lawyer

 It can be difficult and expensive to relearn how to live your life with a severe spinal cord injury.
 Your health and wellbeing is always the top priority.
 However, we understand the realities that a spinal cord injury has on you physically, psychologically, and financially.
 It can be overwhelming to deal with the physical pain, psychological frustration, and medical bills.
 Call today and speak with a Cherokee County spinal cord injury lawyer who could make a big difference in your lawsuit.